On the Theory of Digital Modulation of Light Transmitted Through a Step-Index Optical Fiber

 Abstract

-Analog modulation of wireless micro/radio waves as well as optical light waves by multiplexing.
-An input signal is well established in practice due to technological breakthroughs.
-The basic methods of modulation of a carrier wave are amplitude modulation Amplitude Shifted Keying (ASK), frequency modulation Frequency Shifted Keying (FSK), and phase modulation Phase Shifted Keying (PSK).
+Analog modulation of wireless microwave/radio waves as well as optical waves through multiplexing is well established in practice due to technological breakthroughs.
+Such modulation techniques are well established in practice due to technological breakthroughs.
+The basic methods of modulation of a carrier wave are amplitude modulation (Amplitude Shift Keying (ASK)), frequency modulation (Frequency Shift Keying (FSK)), and phase modulation (Phase Shift Keying (PSK)).
 Quadrature Amplitude Modulation (QAM) is a combination of amplitude and phase modulation.
-Among these methods, the simple amplitude modulation is suitable and of practical use in fiber-optic communication as extraneous errors are prevented are prevented by the jacket of the cable containing the fiber-a scenario not applicable in wireless communication.
-The wave-guide action in a cylindrical optical fiber enables the development of a theoretical model of light propagation which has undergone amplitude modulation.
-This theory is presented in this paper for a step-index fiber consisting of a homogeneous core with a cladding of slightly less refractive index.
-The input signal is assumed to be a batch of N bits, which is multiplexed to the carrier light wave, and a general formula is developed for the field intensity measured by the axial component of the Hertz vector of the associated electromagnetic wave at a receiving point.
-The expression of that field is found in the form of a Fourier integral, which is computed by Fast Fourier Transform (FFT) for simple numerical cases.
-The theory covers both single mode fibers which can transmit only the fundamental mode of propagation, as well as multimode fibers of greater diameters.
-The theory provides the character of the wave at a distant receiving station, when the input is in bits for which demodulation techniques are available.
-In addition the theory provides a method of serial transmission of a number of bits in a batch, provided suitable demodulation technique is available at the receiver end.
-A simple maximum field strength measure is suggested in the paper.
+Among these methods, simple amplitude modulation is particularly suitable and practical in fiber-optic communication, as extraneous errors are prevented by the protective jacket of the fiber cable—a scenario that is not applicable in wireless communication.
+The waveguide action in a cylindrical optical fiber enables the development of a theoretical model of light propagation undergoing amplitude modulation.
+This theory is presented in this paper for a step-index fiber consisting of a homogeneous core with a cladding of slightly lower refractive index.
+The input signal is assumed to be a sequence of N bits, which is multiplexed onto the carrier light wave, and a general formula is developed for the field intensity determined from the axial component of the Hertz vector of the associated electromagnetic wave at a receiving point.
+The expression of that field is represented in the form of a Fourier integral, which is evaluated using the Fast Fourier Transform (FFT) for simple numerical cases.
+The theory covers both single-mode fibers, which support only the fundamental propagation mode, as well as multimode fibers of larger diameters.
+The theory provides the characteristics of the wave at a distant receiving station when the input is in bit form, for which demodulation techniques are available.
+In addition, the theory provides a method of serial transmission of multiple bits in a sequence, provided that suitable demodulation techniques are available at the receiver end.
+A simple measure based on maximum field strength is suggested in the paper.

 Downloads